Tony Rafty: Personal life

 Rafty was married to Shirley Morey for 66 years, the daughter of the New South Wales Labor politician Tom Morey.
 Shirley died in 2012.
 They had five children.

 On 12 October 2005, Rafty celebrated his 90th birthday.
 He died on 9 October 2015, in an Eastern Suburbs hospital in Sydney, NSW from complications of pneumonia, three days short of his 100th birthday.

+Oral history

+Rafty was interviewed in 1995 by Ros Bowden about his career and life.
+The recording of this can be found in the National Library of Australia.